 Don't Crank Your Car

 If you try to ignite the engine, it may cause serious damage.
-Your insurer will reject your claim if it is inspected that the damages were caused by unsuccessful attempts to restart the drenched engine.
+Your insurance company will reject your claim if it is inspected that the damages were caused by unsuccessful attempts to restart the drenched engine.

 Call for Roadside Assistance